Gisela Dulko

-Gisela Dulko ([xiˈsela ˈðulko]; born 30 January 1985) is a former Argentine tennis player.
+Gisela Dulko ([xiˈsela ˈðulko]; born 30 January 1985) is an Argentine former tennis player.
 Although she enjoyed modest success in singles, reaching a career-high ranking of world No. 26 and winning four WTA titles, her speciality was doubles, where she achieved the world No. 1 ranking and won 17 WTA titles.
 Partnering with Flavia Pennetta, Dulko won the 2010 WTA Tour Championships and the 2011 Australian Open.
 She also reached the mixed-doubles final at the 2011 US Open, with Eduardo Schwank.
 During her career, Dulko upset a number of top players on the tour, including Maria Sharapova in the second round of Wimbledon in 2009, Samantha Stosur in the third round of Roland Garros in 2011, and Martina Navratilova in the second round of Wimbledon in 2004 and in Navratilova's final Grand Slam singles match.

 Dulko retired from professional tennis on 18 November 2012, aged 27.

 Early life

 Gisela was born and raised in Tigre, Buenos Aires Province.
 Her brother Alejandro, who is seven years her senior, was her coach.
 Gisela was born to Ana and now deceased Estanislao Dulko, who was of Hungarian descent.
 At the age of twelve, she moved from Argentina to Miami, Florida, to pursue a professional tennis career.